AmineMahiddine/Metaheuristiques/README.md

 __________________________________________________________________________________________________

 ### How to use?
-download the .jar file and run it on your machine
+download the .jar file and run it on your machine (java v8 and above)